-• Application fee (nonrefundable)\$50 • Reservation deposit fee (new degree-seeking students) (nonrefundable) \$350 • Tuition and fees: Core courses (4 credits: \$405 per semester hour)\$1,620 Elective courses (4 credits: \$405 per semester hour)\$1,620 Masterworks courses (1.34 semester hours)\$542.70 • Graduation fee\$100
+• Application fee (nonrefundable) • Reservation deposit fee (new degree-seeking students) (nonrefundable)\$350 • Tuition and fees: Core courses (4 credits: \$417 per semester hour)\$1,668 Elective courses (4 credits: \$417 per semester hour)\$1,668 Masterworks courses (1.34 semester hours)\$558.78 • Graduation fee \$100 expense of the debtor.
+Collection costs can add an additional cost of up to 50% of the original debt.
+Accounts will remain encumbered until the past due balance has been paid in full.
+This will restrict College services including transcript release and registration for future terms.
+Accounts will remain on hold until the past due balance has been paid in full.

-Note: Tuition amounts pertain only to the 2011-12 academic year.
+Note: Tuition amounts pertain only to the 2012-13 academic year.
 All fees and charges are subject to change without notice, and an increase in tuition is anticipated each academic year.